 The doctor or nurse will tell you when to arrive at the hospital.
 Be sure to arrive on time.

 After the Procedure

-Your child will need to stay in the hospital for about 3 - 4 days after surgery.
+Your child will need to stay in the hospital for about 3 to 4 days after surgery.
 The repaired spine should be kept in its proper position to keep it aligned.
 If the surgery involved a surgical cut in the chest, your child may have a tube in the chest to drain fluid buildup.
-This tube is often removed after 24 - 72 hours.
+This tube is often removed after 24 to 72 hours.

 A catheter (tube) may be placed in the bladder the first few days to help your child urinate.

 Your child's stomach and bowels may not work for a few days after surgery.
 Your child may need to receive fluids and nutrition through an intravenous (IV) line.

 Your child will receive pain medicine in the hospital.
 At first, the medicine may be delivered through a special catheter inserted into your child's back.
 After that, a pump may be used to control how much pain medicine your child gets.
 Your child may also get shots or take pain pills.

 Your child may have a body cast or a body brace.

 Follow any instructions you are given on how to care for your child at home.